 Premiered in the very heart of Europe, the piece serves pays homage to “Old Europe” and its values which have made it possible for contemporary, creative arts to exist as an independent voice/ source of expression.

-In the arrangement for symphonic band (2006), the most notable feature is the visible role of three percussion instruments in the final passacaglia, bringing elements of ‘groove’ into the texture.
+In the arrangement for symphonic band (2006), the most notable feature is the visible role of three percussion instruments in the final passacaglia, bringing elements of groove into the texture.
 Compared to the 2006 version, the fresh 2022 revision of the symphonic band arrangement is more detailed in the terms of articulation and dynamic indications, and the score and parts layout are updated to meet the professional contemporary orchestral music publishing standards.

 original version for wind orchestra (2003)

 4 horns (in F)

 3 trumpets (in C)

 arrangement for symphonic band (2006/2022)

 3 clarinets (in Bb)